ianyang0106/searching-for-compact-objects/README.md

 # Searching-for-compact-objects
-Here are some python codes used to search for compact objects using LAMOST data.
+Python scripts used to search for compact objects candidates using LAMOST data.
 The pakages being used here are listed below:
 Astropy: https://www.astropy.org/
 Lomb-Scargle Algorithm: